Korean War Legacy Project

 Captured by the Chinese

-Lawrence Shadler describes the night he and 68 other men were captured by the Chinese when his troop ran out of ammunition.
-The Dutch had pulled out an left a two and half mile gap in the lines.
-He was on guard when about 50,000 Chinese attacked just after midnight.
+Lawrence Shadler describes the night he and sixty eight other men were captured by the Chinese when his troop ran out of ammunition.
+He recalls how the Dutch had pulled out and left a two and half mile gap in the lines.
+He remembers being on guard shortly after midnight when they were hit by more than twenty-five thousand Chinese troops.

 Tags: Chinese,Front lines,POW,Weapons